 We recognize the uncertainty that often comes with entering a place for the first time, and offer these words to help smooth the way for your first visit to Unity of Fairfax.

 Our Sunday services are best summed up as “music, meditation, message.”
 The music will vary between our in-house band (New Day), the choir, guest performers/soloists, and some congregation-wide singing which will always have the lyrics projected on screen.
 A guided meditation will last 5–10 minutes, followed by the minister’s main message.
-To hear a recent message or two, click on the links under Sunday Messages on the front page of this website.

 We invite you to join us after the service for coffee and light refreshments in the atrium.
 Here you'll have a chance to meet others, ask questions, and pick up materials about upcoming events and ongoing activities within our spiritual community.

-My Personal Perspective
+A Personal Perspective of Unity

-“So tell me about this Unity place you attend; what’s that all about?”Download the document: A Personal Synopsis of Unity CLICK HERE >>
+“So tell me about this Unity place you attend; what’s that all about?”

-Last updated on April 13, 2013
+Last updated on April 24, 2018